When you travel to the Mammoth Lakes region, visiting Mono Lake – South Tufa Area becomes an almost inevitable adventure.

 Mono Lake – South Tufa Area

-The Mono Lake – South Tufa Area, though, is the main attraction of the lake that entice thousands of visitors yearly.
-The area is breathtaking, especially when visiting it during the sunset hours.
-Yet the tufa towers always steal of the show.
+The Mono Lake – South Tufa Area, though, is the main attraction of the lake that entices thousands of visitors yearly.
+The area is breathtaking, especially at sunset, when the golden glow envelopes the tufa towers.

-Resembling big rocks, the tufa formations are in essence limestone composed of calcium carbonate formed when underwater springs that are rich in calcium mix with the waters of the lake.
+Resembling big rocks, the tufa formations are in essence limestone pillars composed of calcium carbonate formed when underwater springs that are rich in calcium mix with the water of the lake.
+Indeed, you may not notice or feel it, but the area right near the salt formations is packed with the underwater springs.

-TIP: Yet unlike the regular rocks, the tufa towers are fragile.
-So you must follow strict regulations while visiting the Mono Lake – South Tufa Area.
+TIP: Unlike the regular rocks, the tufa towers are fragile.
+So you must follow a few regulations while visiting the Mono Lake – South Tufa Area.
 First, climbing is prohibited.
-Second, collecting small pieces of the tufa formation is also not allowed.
-Nevertheless, you can walk around and enjoy these natural wonders and their surrounding areas.
+Second, collecting small pieces of the tufa “rocks” is not allowed.
+But you’re more than welcome to walk around and enjoy these natural wonders and the pristine surroundings.

 the mountains in the distance frame this magnificent lake beautifully.